supertokens/create-supertokens-app/boilerplate/fullstack/astro/README.md

 ┗ 📜env.d.ts  --> TypeScript declarations
 ```

-> Note: the nested routes are required due to how Astro handles routing, and how SuperTokens expects wildcard routes.
+> Note: The nested routes like `[...path]/[...route].astro` are often used to correctly handle SuperTokens' wildcard routing requirements within Astro's file-based routing system.

-### Config
+## Config

-#### Astro
+### Astro

 The project is a standard Astro application.
 You can customize the Astro configuration in `astro.config.mjs`.
 Refer to the [Astro configuration docs](https://docs.astro.build/en/reference/configuration-reference/) for more options.
+The default development server runs on port `4321` unless configured otherwise.

-#### SuperTokens
+### SuperTokens

-SuperTokens configuration is managed through recipe-specific files in the `config/` directory.
-Each recipe comes in two parts (due to Astro being treated as a full-stack framework):

--   `frontend.ts` - Frontend config
--   `backend.ts` - Backend config

-The `appInfo.ts` file is used to configure the app info / config, and is reused across both frontend and backend.
+SuperTokens configuration is split due to Astro's full-stack nature:

+-   **`src/config/frontend.ts`**: Contains the frontend-specific configuration for SuperTokens, such as `appInfo` (appName, websiteDomain, etc.) and the list of recipes to initialize on the client.
+-   **`src/config/backend.ts`**: Contains the backend-specific configuration for SuperTokens, including `connectionURI` for the SuperTokens core, `apiKey` (if applicable), and backend recipe configurations.
+-   **`src/config/appInfo.ts`**: Often holds shared application information like `appName`, `apiDomain`, `websiteDomain`, `apiBasePath`, and `websiteBasePath` to ensure consistency between frontend and backend configurations.

+These files will differ based on the [auth recipe](https://supertokens.com/docs/guides) you choose.
+If you use this as a starting point, customize these files according to your needs.
+Refer to our [docs](https://supertokens.com/docs) for details.

 ## Application Flow

-The application uses Astro's file-based routing and consists of four main parts:
+The application uses Astro's file-based routing for pages and API endpoints:

-1. **Entry Point (`index.astro`)**

-    - Public landing page
+1.  **Landing Page (`src/pages/index.astro`)**

+    -   Publicly accessible.
-    - Navigation to auth and dashboard
+    -   Provides navigation to authentication (`/auth`) and the dashboard (`/dashboard`).
-    - Project information display

-2. **Auth Routes (`/auth/*`)**

-    - Handles all authentication flows using React components
-    - Uses SuperTokens' pre-built UI
-    - Manages login, signup, and password reset
-    - Social login integration (when configured)
+2.  **Authentication Pages & API (`src/pages/auth/...` & `src/pages/api/auth/...`)**

+    -   Frontend pages under `/auth` (e.g., `src/pages/auth.astro` or `src/pages/auth/[...route].astro`) render the SuperTokens pre-built UI or your custom authentication UI.
+    -   Backend API endpoints under `/api/auth` (e.g., `src/pages/api/auth.ts` or `src/pages/api/auth/[...route].ts`) handle the actual authentication logic by delegating to the SuperTokens backend SDK.

-3. **Protected Dashboard (`/dashboard`)**
+3.  **Protected Dashboard (`src/pages/dashboard.astro`)**

-    - Only accessible to authenticated users
+    -   Accessible only to authenticated users.
+Access control is typically managed by checking the SuperTokens session on the server-side within the Astro component or via middleware.
-    - Displays user information
+    -   Displays user-specific information and authenticated functionality.
-    - Provides authenticated functionality
-    - API integration example

-4. **API Routes (`/api/*`)**
+4.  **Other API Routes (`src/pages/api/*`)**
-    - Protected session info endpoint
-    - Public ping endpoint
-    - Server-side session validation
+    -   Example: `src/pages/api/sessioninfo.ts` demonstrates a protected API endpoint that requires a valid SuperTokens session.
+    -   Example: `src/pages/api/ping.ts` demonstrates a public API endpoint.

-When a user visits the application, they start at the home page (`/`).
-They can choose to authenticate through the `/auth` routes, and once authenticated, they gain access to the protected dashboard.
-The session state is managed throughout the application using SuperTokens' session management.
+When a user visits the application, they start at the landing page.
+They can navigate to `/auth` to sign in or sign up.
+Once authenticated, they can access protected pages like `/dashboard` and protected API routes.
+Session management is handled by SuperTokens across both frontend and backend.

 ## Customizations

 If you want to customize the default auth UI, you have two options:

 1. Refer to the [docs](https://supertokens.com/docs/thirdpartyemailpassword/advanced-customizations/react-component-override/usage) on how to customize the pre-built UI.
+(Note: While this link is for React, many concepts may apply, especially if Astro components render React components for UI.
+Check for Astro-specific documentation if available.)
 2. Roll your own UI by choosing "Custom UI" in the right sidebar in the [docs](https://supertokens.com/docs/thirdpartyemailpassword/quickstart/frontend-setup).

 ## Additional Resources